-Concept, User Research, Content Strategy, User Experience Design, Visual Design, Prototyping, User Testing
+Concept, User Research, Content Strategy, User Experience Design, Visual Design, Prototyping, Usability Testing

 Refugees are authorized to work in the United States, but the obstacles they face while looking for employment are enormous, especially without their personal and professional networks.
 Although many employers are sympathetic to the cause, they don’t have resources to invest in vetting job applicants sent from resettlement agencies.